zhound420/rabbitmq/README.md

 ## Join the Community

 We believe in the power of collaboration and we're excited to see how the community can improve this toolkit.
 Whether you're a developer, a user, or just someone interested in AI, there are many ways to contribute.

-- **Developers**: Help us enhance the functionality of the toolkit.
-Check out the "Future Improvements" section for inspiration.
-- **Users**: Use the toolkit and provide us with feedback on your experience.
-Your insights are invaluable in helping us improve.
-- **AI Enthusiasts**: Share your ideas on how we can make the toolkit better.
-We're always open to fresh perspectives.